Schneegans/schneegans.github.io/_posts/2015-04-26-themes-for-gnome-pie.md

 <!--more-->

+## Themes of Gnome-Pie

-<div class="adaptive-alert well">There is a <a href="/gnome-pie-themes.html">gallery of existing Gnome-Pie themes available</a>.
+<div class="well">There is a <a href="/gnome-pie-themes.html">gallery of existing Gnome-Pie themes available</a>.
 You can download some themes there!
-If you create a new theme, just drop a note and I will add it to this collection!</div>
+If you created a new theme, just drop a note and I will add it to this collection!</div>

 The themes of Gnome-Pie are either installed to `/usr/share/gnome-pie/themes` or `/usr/local/share/gnome-pie/themes` - you can have a look at these to get an impression.

 When you create a new theme you should put it in your home directory in `~/.config/gnome-pie/themes`, there they'll discovered as well.

-##1.
-Decide what you want
+## 1. Decide what you want

 This step might be difficult if it's your very first theme due to your limited knowledge on what is possible with the themes of Gnome-Pie.
 Therefore I list some possibilities and restrictions here: